mahmoudimus/ac/docs/public/developing/selling-on-marketplace.md

 # Selling on the Atlassian Marketplace

 [Installing in the cloud](./cloud-installation.html) helps you install and test your add-on in your cloud-hosted product.
-To **sell** your add-on, ensure your add-on meets our [approval guidelines](https://developer.atlassian.com/x/WQaf#Add-onapprovalguidelines-AdditionalcriteriaforAtlassianConnectadd-ons)
+To **sell** your add-on, first ensure your add-on meets our [approval guidelines](https://developer.atlassian.com/x/WQaf#Add-onapprovalguidelines-AdditionalcriteriaforAtlassianConnectadd-ons)
 Then, you can publicly list your add-on via the [Atlassian Marketplace site](https://marketplace.atlassian.com/).
 Public add-ons are available to any cloud customers, whether your add-on is free or paid via Atlassian.